List of Playboy Playmates of 2014: May

 Danielle Jenee "Dani" Mathers (born January 5, 1987) is an American model and actress who is the Playboy Playmate of the Month for May 2014.
 Her Playmate pictorial was photographed in Cabo San Lucas, Mexico.
 Since 2005, she has appeared in a recurring role (as "Danica") on the CBS soap opera The Bold and the Beautiful.
 She has also been a Playboy CyberGirl of the Month in January 2013 and appeared on the cover of Playboy Girls of Summer, and she has also appeared on Playboy TV's Badass, Playboy Trip: Patagonia, Playboy's Beach House and Camp Playboy.
 Mathers has also appeared on The Playboy Morning Show and had a role in a 2014 short film titled Thrilling Contradictions.

 Mathers says of her upbringing, "I'm from a big Jewish-Italian family.
 I was brought up playing in the mud, cheerleading and playing volleyball."
 She also enjoys playing video games and recreational shooting.
-In 2014, along with Playmates Amelia Talon, Val Keil, Kimberly Phillips, Anna Sophia Berglund, and Hugh Hefner's son, Cooper, Mather's took part in an Ice Bucket Challenge in support of the ALS Association.
+In 2014, along with Playmates Amelia Talon, Val Keil, Kimberly Phillips, Anna Sophia Berglund, and Hugh Hefner's son, Cooper, Mathers took part in an Ice Bucket Challenge in support of the ALS Association.
 In 2015, she was featured on the cover of Guitar World magazine's annual Buyers Guide with fellow Playmates Nikki Leigh and Gemma Lee Farrell.

 She was the Playmate of the Year for 2015.

 Mathers later became a regular on the Heidi & Frank Show on KLOS radio in Los Angeles.
 However, on July 15, 2016, she was fired, after posting on Snapchat an image of a nude woman in the showers at the LA Fitness gym.
 LA Fitness revoked her membership and banned Mathers for life from all its fitness centers.

 On November 4, 2016, a misdemeanor invasion of privacy charge was filed against Mathers by the Los Angeles city attorney, alleging that she secretly photographed a 70-year-old woman in the nude at a Los Angeles gym and then posted the image of the woman on her Snapchat social media account.
 Mathers pled No Contest to the charge and was sentenced to thirty days of community service, which she spent cleaning graffiti from public areas.